TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/4. Data cleaning/ReadMe.md

 ## 2. Handling missing values

-Even though we might not need every column in the dataset, it is important to clean the whole data set instead of only the columns we evaluated as promissing.
+Even though we might not need every column in the dataset, it is important to clean the whole data set instead of only the columns we evaluated as promising.
 The reason is, with a fully cleaned dataset we can visualize more and this means we can see correlations between columns, which we can use to reevaluate our expectations.